 The Government introduced these changes after fierce and successful lobbying by the insurance industry and were introduced with the government saying it was only fair that claimants should pay towards their legal fees.
 The claims industry stood against this move arguing that it was not fair that someone who was injured through no fault of their own, and left needing compensation, should lose a portion of their compensation as a result of claiming it.
 Sadly the argument was lost and the real winners were the insurance sector who now pay out far less as solicitors only receive fixed fees for their work and then have to deduct up to 25% from the claimants compensation.

 In the new post April 2013 claims world, you need to be sure that the claims provider you instruct to manage your claim is acting in a compliant way.
 You can ensure that this is the case in various ways.
 As before, all claims management companies must hold authorised regulatory status.
-Direct 2 Compensation is one such company, we’re regulated by the Claims Management Regulator in respect of regulated claims management activities.
-Our Authorisation Number is CRM 33541, the details of which you can check on the claims regulations website: www.claimsregulation.gov.uk
+Direct 2 Compensation is one such company, we’re regulated by the Financial Conduct Authority, our authorisation number is 830395.
+Details can be found on the Financial Conduct Authority financial services register.

 Another way of knowing if the company you have chosen to place your claim for compensation with is acting in accordance with the guidelines is by checking whether or not they are offering you an incentive to instruct them.
 Regulated personal injury claims companies or solicitors are not allowed to offer incentives.
 It is also not prohibited for any claims company or solicitor to receive a referral fee for your details.